zpuskas/sinustrom-gentoo-overlay/README.md

 * Add latest version of KiCAD as Gentoo portage version is unmaintained.
 See [#499040](https://bugs.gentoo.org/show_bug.cgi?id=499040) and
 [#263053](https://bugs.gentoo.org/show_bug.cgi?id=263053).
-This is a package for elec tronic schematic and PCB design.
+This is a package for electronic schematic and PCB design.

 ### sci-misc